Editorial cover for First PCD Circuit: A Minimal Walkthrough

 Now for the part that Few public tools in this category can do — verify the circuit's mathematical certification:

-What Does Phi C = 1 Mean?
-Phi C = 1 means the circuit is closed — every input maps deterministically to an output, with zero information leakage.
-Not for some inputs.
-For all inputs within the declared domain.
+What Does closure check passed Mean? closure check passed means the circuit is closed — every input maps deterministically to an output, with zero information leakage.
+Not for some inputs. within the declared input domain.
 Your first circuit is not just tested.
-It is certified.
+It is review-scoped.
 Go build something.

 More reading